Conphilpott/motor-on-roller-blind-ws/README.md

 3d parts for printing are available on Thingiverse.com: ["motor on a roller blind"](https://www.thingiverse.com/thing:2392856)

-**Binary File added flash to ANY ESP8266 based DEVICE with DOUT mode selected**
+**Binary File added flash to ANY ESP8266 BASED DEVICE with DOUT mode selected**

  1. A tiny webserver is setup on the esp8266 that will serve one page to the client
  2. Upon powering on the first time WIFI credentials, a hostname and - optional - MQTT server details is to be configured.
 You can specify if you want **clockwise (CW) rotation** to close the blind and you can also specify **MQTT authentication** if required.
 Connect your computer to a new WIFI hotspot named **BlindsConnectAP**.
 Password = **1234**